-Sarah also works as a spiritual mentor and energy healer for modern mystics committed to the path of waking up.
+Sarah also works as a spiritual mentor and energy healer for modern mystics committed to authentic living and helps people navigate spiritual awakenings of all kinds, especially non-dual awakening.
 (To learn more, click here)

 Sarah performs comedy in Los Angeles and all over.
 From the profound to the profane, the sublime to the silly, her comedy illuminates the paradox of the human experience.

-Her regular show, Cosmic Joke, at The Hollywood Improv Lab, pairs the spiritual with the comical, offering a lineup of L.A.’s most talented comedians.
-She takes The Divine Mess Show on tour, which is a one-of-a-kind experience that includes Sarah’s comedy with its unique P.O.V. and a guided meditation with healing energy.
-And if you’d like to talk to Sarah without all this referring to herself in the third-person stuff, you’re out of luck.
-She does this all the damn time.
-(OK, not really.)
+Her regular show, Cosmic Joke, at The Hollywood Improv Lab, offers a lineup of L.A.’s most talented comedians and it ends with a short meditation.
+She takes The Divine Mess Show on tour, which is a one-of-a-kind experience that includes Sarah’s comedy with its unique P.O.V. and a longer meditation with healing energy.

 What people are saying about Sarah Taylor as a writer/performer